Travel Ball Exposure

 - Assuming strong individual performance alone guarantees recruiting interest, regardless of whether target coaches were present

-- Underestimating the influence a trusted travel coach's recommendation can carry with college programs
+- Underestimating the influence a trusted travel coach's advice can carry with college programs

 Frequently asked questions